| | | |

 Who does the Water Quality Accountability Act affect?

-The Act applies to water purveyors with more than 500 service connections, which is approximately 300 water systems in New Jersey.
+The Act applies to public community water systems with more than 500 service connections, which is approximately 300 water systems in New Jersey.

 What are the new requirements created by the Water Quality Accountability Act?

 The Act requires purveyors to create and implement an asset management plan designed to inspect, maintain, repair, and renew its infrastructure consistent with standards established by the American Water Works Association.
 In addition, the Act also specifies a methodology for routinely testing valves and fire hydrants.
 Also, the Act supplements the Safe Drinking Water Act (N.J.S.A.
-58:12A- 1 et seq.), by requiring the submittal of a mitigation plan by purveyors that exceed a certain number of violations in a set interval of time.
-Purveyors regulated by the Act that have internet connected control systems will also need to create cybersecurity programs and join the NJ Cybersecurity and Communications Integration Cell in order to receive support should a cybersecurity incident occur.
+58:12A- 1 et seq.), by requiring the submittal of a mitigation plan by purveyors that exceed a certain number of violations in a within any 12-month period.
+Purveyors regulated by the Act will also need to create cybersecurity programs and join the NJ Cybersecurity and Communications Integration Cell.

 How will the Water Quality Accountability Act be implemented by the NJDEP?